opentap/opentap/doc/User Guide/Introduction/Readme.md

 This hierarchy determines that, for a test plan to output a *Pass* verdict, at least one step must set its verdict to *Pass*, and the rest must either set their verdict to *Pass* or *NotSet*.
 This choice represents the most typical behavior for parent steps containing child steps; a *Sequential* step passes if all of its children pass.
-However, this is not a hard and fast rule: parent steps decide overide the verdicts of their children and set their own verdict conditions.
+However, this is not a hard and fast rule: parent steps decide whether to override the verdicts of their children and set their own verdict conditions.

 *Break Conditions* operate based on step verdicts.
 The default *engine setting* is to abort the test plan if an *Error* verdict is encountered, and continue otherwise.
 The following break conditions can be toggled independently: